Graphiques-Digitale/SSSEO/README.md

 And there is a further help panel for easy access.

-Each *Page* will be extended with the values necessary to display the metadata, but will only have active values displayed in the CMS to reduce clutter.
+Each *Page* will be extended with the values necessary to display the metadata, but will only have active values displayed in the CMS to reduce clutter & hopefully confuse content editors less.

 ## 4. Inheritance